1st Battalion 22nd Infantry

 and camp for the winter months at the mouth of the Tongue River, where it meets the Yellowstone River.

-This was deep in Dakota Territory, in what is now the State of Montana.
+This was deep in Montana Territory, in what is now the State of Montana.

 of Glendive Creek.
 Six companies of the 22nd Infantry were detailed to meet the boats at Glendive,